temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 (9) The Mine Safety and Health Administration.\
 (10) The National Labor Relations Board.

-**(b) Executive departments and cultural entities.**—Effective on the date that is 180 days after the date of enactment of this Act, each of the following departments and agencies, and each subordinate bureau thereof, is abolished:
+**(b) Executive departments and cultural entities.**-Effective on the date that is 180 days after the date of enactment of this Act, each of the following departments and agencies, and each subordinate bureau thereof, is abolished:

 (1) The Department of Education.\
 (2) The Department of Housing and Urban Development.\
 (3) The Department of Energy (except nuclear defense functions under sections 91 through 98 of the Atomic Energy Act of 1954 (42 U.S.C.
 2121 et seq.), which are transferred to the Department of Defense).\
-(4) The Department of Transportation (except that the functions of the Federal Aviation Administration under sections 40101 through 40125 of title 49, United States Code, relating to air security are transferred to the Department of Defense).\
+(4) The Department of Transportation.\
 (5) The Department of Agriculture (except essential national defense or food safety functions, as designated by the President, which are transferred to the Department of Defense or to the States).\
 (6) The Department of Health and Human Services (except essential national defense functions, as designated by the President, which are transferred to the Department of Defense or to the States).\
 (7) The National Endowment for the Arts.\